Eyesore123/Eyesore123/README.md

 - 👋 Hi, my name is Joni.
 Check out my homepage: https://eyesore123.github.io/Joni-s-portfolio/
 - 👀 Hobbies: coding, reading, gaming, calisthenics, anime/manga.
+- I'm not a fan of coding but I like tinkering.
 - 🌱 Currently I'm learning React.js, Vue.js and Next.js.
 For some reason I do almost everything with JavaScript.
 But I use PHP for backend.
   I want to start my own software business one day.
 Until then, I'll try to make new projects consistently and add them here.
 - I'm a sports management professional and have been previously working in the municipal sector.
 Coding is mainly a hobby.